Tools and Publications

 General Prosecutor's Office, Republic of Moldova

-In line with the Trafficking in Persons Protocol supplementing the United Nations Transnational Organised Crime Convention, the purpose of the United Nations Anti-Human Trafficking Manual for Criminal Justice Practitioners was brought about to support prevention of human trafficking, protection of its victims, prosecution of its culprits and international cooperation to these ends.
+In line with the Trafficking in Persons Protocol supplementing the United Nations Transnational Organised Crime Convention, the purpose of the United Nations Anti-Human Trafficking Manual for Criminal Justice Practitioners is to further facilitate the prevention of human trafficking, protection of its victims, prosecution of its culprits and develop international cooperation to achieve these targets.

 Read more about the Manual and its creation in the Introduction